algorithmiaio/dev-center/_posts/algorithm-development/guides/2016-05-17-python-guide.md

 #### Available APIs

 Algorithmia makes a number of libraries available to make algorithm development easier.
-The full <a href="https://docs.python.org/2.7/">Python 2.7 language and standard library</a>
+The full <a href="https://docs.python.org/2/">Python 2 language and standard library</a> and <a href="https://docs.python.org/3/">Python 3 language and standard library</a>
 is available for you to use in your algorithms.
 Furthermore, algorithms can call other algorithms and manage data on the Algorithmia platform via the <a href="http://developers.algorithmia.com/clients/python/">Algorithmia Python Client</a>.